wor/wor.github.com/_posts/2013-7-26-start-bash-and-terminal-program.markdown

 orglayout:   post
 title:      "Start Bash And a Terminal Program"
 date:       2013-7-26 14:27:00
+modified:   2013-7-28 15:32:00
 ---

 (So that job control works.)

-While ago I tried to make a .desktop file to start bash shell and list directory contents and not exit.
+While ago I tried to make a ".desktop" file to start bash shell and list directory contents and not exit.

 This was the command which I ended up with: